Employee benefits in Canada: A complete guide for employers

 After 30 consecutive days of employment

-What employee benefits are optional in Canada?
+Supplemental employee benefits in Canada

 The statutory benefits we've covered so far are all minimums that must be provided by employers in Canada.
 In addition to these required benefits, many Canadian employers also provide additional benefit plans and perks to help them attract and retain employees.
 Some of the most common supplementary benefits are below.